ariefsibuea/articles-feed/README.md

 make api-stop
 ```

-The API will be available at `http://localhost:8080` by default.
+Remember to prepare the `.env` file before running the API.
+You can use the provided sample as a starting point.
+By default, the API will be available at `http://localhost:8080`.

 ## Testing